 Shoes: It seems obvious, but avoid changes in equipment on race day, especially shoes.
 Wearing your tried and true runners will help to prevent the foot pain and blistering that are common in long-distance running.

-Energy Gels/Bars: Commercially available pre-packaged carbohydrate sources are an important fuel source in triathlon and distance running.
-Again, familiarity is key to avoid race- day stomach upset, so stick with energy snacks you’ve consumed during your training.
+Energy Gels/Bars: Stick with energy snacks you’ve used during your training.
 Consume one 45-60 minutes (with water) after the race starts and every 45-60 minutes thereafter.

 Pace: The adrenaline of the race start will lead to the possibility of starting too fast.
 Begin your pace near or slower than your typical pace from your long training runs to avoid a late race flame out.